tobykurien/micropub-to-markdown/README.md

 You can also publish directly from your website by using a web browser, simply load the `post-content` generated page, fill in the form and submit.
 A few seconds later your post should appear on your site if everything is setup correctly.

+## Syndication

-Finally, if you'd like to syndicate your content to Twitter/Mastodon/etc, load the `syndicate-content` generated page and paste in the URL of your post and click the relevant button.
-You will need to have linked your Twitter/Mastodon account beforehand on [Brid.gy](https://brid.gy), and also make sure your generated posts have this somewhere in the content (which can be setup in your article template) to allow brid.gy to cross-post your article:
+If you'd like to syndicate your content to Twitter/Mastodon/etc, load the `syndicate-content` generated page and paste in the URL of your post and click the relevant button.
+For this to work, there are some pre-requisites:

+- You will need to have linked your Twitter/Mastodon account on [Brid.gy](https://brid.gy)
+- Your generated posts should be tagged with [IndieWeb](https://indieweb.org) [microformats2](https://indieweb.org/microformats2), specifically for [notes](https://indieweb.org/note)
+- Your generated posts should have this somewhere in the content (which can be setup in your article template) to allow brid.gy to cross-post your article:

 ```
     <a href="https://brid.gy/publish/mastodon"></a>